apourva14/agentic-credit-market/README.md

 ## API Costs

 The application uses OpenRouter API which has usage-based pricing.
-The `gpt-oss-20b:free` model is cost-effective for this use case.
 Monitor your usage through the OpenRouter dashboard.

 ---

 For questions or issues, please refer to the code comments and component documentation within the source files.
-The negotiation feature adds significant value to the credit marketplace by enabling realistic, AI-powered deal-making experiences.
+The negotiation feature adds significant value to the credit marketplace by enabling realistic, intelligent deal-making experiences.